pietraferreira/quartz/content/notes/obsidian-cheatsheet.md

 Hotkey defaults are deliberately not set for note splitting commands to avoid unwanted accidents.
 ```

-The new note file is created at the root of the vault with the filename as the first line of the selected text and the /notes as the rest of the selected text.
+The new note file is created at the root of the vault with the filename as the first line of the selected text and the content as the rest of the selected text.

 Heading characters (`#`) and other illegal characters for filenames are removed including `:`, `\`, `/`.